codemagic-ci-cd/codemagic-docs/content/flutter-configuration/flutter-projects.md

 To build a MSIX package, select the **Create a Windows MSIX package** checkbox in the **Build** section of your Windows workflow.
 Codemagic uses the [Flutter msix package](https://pub.dev/packages/msix) for packaging the application.

-In order to configure your package attributes, install the package to your project and add a [msix_config](https://pub.dev/packages/msix#gear-configuration-optional) to your `pubspec.yaml`.
+Note that when packaging the application for release to Microsoft Store and publishing through Codemagic, you will be asked to provide the necessary `msix` configuration fields (`publisher_display_name`, `identity_name`, `msix_version`, `publisher`) under publishing settings.

-Note that when packaging the application for release to Microsoft Store and publishing through Codemagic, you will be asked to provide the necessary `msix` configuration fields (`publisher_display_name`, `identity_name`, `msix_version`, `publisher`) under build settings and they do not have to be configured separately in the `pubspec.yaml` file.
+However, in order to configure any other package attributes, install the package to your project and add a [msix_config](https://pub.dev/packages/msix#gear-configuration-optional) to your `pubspec.yaml`.
+The aforementioned attributes to not have to be separately configured in the `pubspec.yaml`

 ## Running tests only